Everybody Wants Some!!

 Shenanigans are immediately underway as the group cruise around, hit on girls, talk baseball, and drink beer at one of several local bars.
 Primal masculine youth characteristics abound as the macho posturing of young American males is displayed by most members of the group.
 They constantly put each other down with homophobic slurs, make jokes about each other's inadequate penis size while bragging about their own, boast about sexual exploits with young women, drink alcohol, and smoke weed.
 The bullshitting is relentless as they carry on pranks and stunts to no end.
 And there's a hazing procedure for the freshmen, as in Dazed, although not nearly as much time is dedicated to it here.
 Despite all this, there's an assumed competitive comradery; they're bonded by their identities as baseball players and take the prospect of victory on the field very seriously.
 One of the veteran players tells Jake that all the merciless ribbing off the field is what makes them such a good team on it.

 Dazed is relatively ensemble-focused, with few characters given much more attention than any other.
 Everybody, however, while still distributing focus amongst the dozen or so main characters, revolves more so around Jake.
-Indeed, the film starts and ends with him.
-He's among the more reserved of the bunch, with everyman qualities and less macho posing than most of them.
+The film starts and ends with him.
+He's one of the more reserved of the bunch, with everyman qualities and less macho posing than most of them.
 This makes Jake more relatable than some of the others, and so a good choice by Linklater to center on him as an anchor for the audience.

 Many characters initially come off as obnoxious dolts—egotistical boneheads constantly engaging in comic buffoonery.
 Throughout the film I found myself wanting them to show more intelligent, sophisticated dimensions, to drop the barriers of their social facades as they get to know each other.
 This eventually does happen, to a degree, as the ensemble narrows to focus on Jake and the three or four teammates he bonds with most, increasing their likeability.
 But I wanted this a bit more than is delivered.
 Not that I needed any sentimental heart-to-heart conversations about serious life issues, because that would've been corny and out of place in a film of this kind.
 But a touch more authentic bonding might've been good to take the edge off the rough-and-tumble college party debauchery and sexism.